North End, Boston

-The North End is a neighborhood of Boston, Massachusetts.
-It has the distinction of being the city's oldest residential community, which has been inhabited since it was colonized in the 1630s.
+The North End is a neighborhood of Boston, Massachusetts, United States.
+It is the city's oldest residential community, having been inhabited since it was colonized in the 1630s.
 It is only 0.36 sqmi, yet the neighborhood has nearly one hundred establishments and a variety of tourist attractions.
 It is known for its Italian American population and Italian restaurants.

 History

 17th century

 The North End as a distinct community of Boston was evident as early as 1646.
 Three years later, the area had a large enough population to support the North Meeting House.
 The construction of the building also led to the development of the North Square, which was the center of community life.

 Increase Mather was the minister of the North Meeting House, an influential and powerful figure who attracted residents to the North End.
-His home, the meeting house, and surrounding buildings were destroyed by a fire in 1676, but the meeting house was rebuilt soon afterwards.
-The Paul Revere House was later constructed on the site of the Mather House.
-Part of Copp's Hill was converted to a cemetery, called the North Burying Ground (now known as Copp's Hill Burying Ground).
-The earliest grave markers located in the cemetery date back to 1661.
+On November 27, 1676, Mather's home, the meeting house, and a total of 45 buildings were destroyed by a fire—Boston organized the first paid fire department in America two years later.
+The meeting house was rebuilt soon afterwards, and the Paul Revere House was later constructed on the site of the Mather House.
+Part of Copp's Hill was converted to a cemetery, called the North Burying Ground (now known as Copp's Hill Burying Ground); the earliest grave markers in the cemetery date to 1661.

 18th century

 The North End became a fashionable place to live in the 18th century.
 Wealthy families shared the neighborhood with artisans, journeymen, and laborers.
-Two brick townhouses are still standing from this period: the Pierce-Hichborn House and the Ebenezer Clough House on Unity Street.
+After the Revolutionary War, some of these individuals who were also British loyalists ended up leaving the North End for England or Canada.
+Two brick townhouses are still standing from this period: the Pierce-Hichborn House and the Clough House on Unity Street.
 The Old North Church was constructed during this time as well, now known as Christ Church.
 It is the oldest surviving church building in Boston.

 The Hutchinson Mansion in North Square was attacked by anti-Stamp Act rioters on the evening of August 26, 1765, forcing Lieutenant Governor Thomas Hutchinson to flee through his garden.
 In 1770, 11 year-old Christopher Seider was part of an angry crowd that attacked the home of Ebenezer Richardson which was located on Hanover Street.
 Richardson fired a gun into the crowd, hitting and fatally wounding the boy.

 During the Siege of Boston, the North Meeting House was dismantled by the British for use as firewood.